foolwood/CSK/README.md

 # CSK
-I just want to build a c++ code for CSK.
+I just want to build a c++ preject for CSK.

 Reference
 ----------